DILJITHKRISHNA/Viscan-Task-backend/README.md

   ➱After cloning the project, the name might be a bit complicated so rename it to anything like backend.
   ➱Navigate to the folder with **cd backend** command and install the node package manager with  **npm install** command.
   ➱I added the .env file in the root directory.
-  ➱Apply database migrations using **npx prisma migrate dev** this command.
+  ➱Apply database migrations using **npx prisma migrate dev** command.
   ➱ To start the backend server, use **npm start** command.

 3)Setup frontend